Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Development and validation of the POSL for predicting HDF convection volumes

 \subsection{Model development}

-Since the strength of the SL is based on the diversity of the set of candidate learners \citep{Phillips_2023}, we used the following set of algorithms as both individual and historical learners: an unpenalised linear model with main terms only, ridge linear model, lasso linear model, multivariate adaptive regression splines (MARS), and extreme gradient boosting trees (XGBoost).
-We augmented this set of candidate learners with these same learners incorporating a preliminary step of predictor screening with a random forest importance measure \citep{Breiman_2001b}, taking only the top 5 predictors at time $t$.
+Since the strength of the SL is based on the diversity of the set of candidate learners \citep{Phillips_2023}, we used five algorithms with two different sets of predictors as both individual and historical learners: an unpenalised linear model with main terms only, ridge linear model, lasso linear model, multivariate adaptive regression splines (MARS), and extreme gradient boosting trees (XGBoost).
+Thereby, we included two different implementations of each algorithm as candidate learners: the first with all predictors and the second with only preliminary step of predictor screening with a random forest importance measure \citep{Breiman_2001b}.
 In addition, we considered the arithmetic mean of the outcome as a candidate learner to further reduce the risk of overfitting \citep{Balzer_Westling_2021}.
 We refer the readers to \citet{James_Witten_Hastie_Tibshirani_2021} for an introduction to these approaches.
 Software and related references are presented in Table S2.
 The individual learners are trained through ROCV and RWCV (with a window size of 10 sessions), doubling the number of individual learners.
 Note that a fold is disregarded when at least one candidate learner did not converge \citep{Malenica_2023}.

 We selected a squared error loss function (or its cumulative sum for the dSL), leading to an NNLS meta-learner for the eSL \citep{Tanner_2021}.
 Two meta-learners were considered (yielding two different eSLs): a convex and a non-convex NNLS.
 Convex NNLS is recommended for SL, but \citet{Malenica_2023} reported better results with non-convex NNLS, likely because the convex combination was enforced after estimating the coefficients rather than as part of the estimation process itself.
 The meta-learners were weighted according to the time as described in the previous section.
 Specifically, the weight $\omega_t$ assigned to the squared loss measured at time $t$, was defined as